 To export a project:

 - Check whether the assets that you include in your export, for example notebooks or connections, don’t contain credentials or other sensitive information that you don’t want to share.
-You should remove or hide this information before you begin the export.
-See Hiding sensitive code cells in a notebook.
+You should remove this information before you begin the export.

 - Click from the project toolbar.
 Select to export the project to desktop.